Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Mask-Map-and-Detail-Map.md

 | **Green**         | Normal Y           |
 | **Blue**          | Smoothness         |
 | **Alpha**         | Normal X           |

+To create a detail map, create a linear composited map in a photo editor, using the channels as described in the table above.

 The following example image demonstrates the individual components of a full detail map.